GhostOrder28/inmobitas-api-graphql/README.md

 * **Query builder:** Knex.

 ## Links
-* This is the Graphql version of the original [inmobitas-api](https://github.com/GhostOrder28/inmobitas-api)
+* This is the Graphql version of the original [inmobitas-api](https://github.com/GhostOrder28/inmobitas-api).
-* This API is the counterpart for the inmobitas client: https://github.com/GhostOrder28/inmobitas-client
+* This API is the counterpart for the [inmobitas-client](https://github.com/GhostOrder28/inmobitas-client).
-* You can visit the live application here: https://inmobitas-api-production.up.railway.app
+* You can visit the live application [here](https://inmobitas-api-production.up.railway.app).

 ## Misc
 The logotype was designed by me as it also happens that I'm a former Graphic Designer, you can check a little more on that here: https://www.behance.net/gallery/138778479/Inmobitas-Real-Estate-Concept